CannerCMS/docs.canner.io/docs/schema-page-tags.md

 **Properties**

-- keyName
+- `keyName`: A unique key
-- graphql: The graphql string to fetch the data
+- `graphql`: The graphql string to fetch the data
-- getValue: Get the vaule from fetched data
+- `getValue`: Get the vaule from fetched data
-- uiParams: For more detailed UI settings
+- `uiParams`: For more detailed UI settings
-  - formatter: Format the value for the final view
+  - `formatter`: Format the value for the final view

 **Example:**